 Most people who have open repair surgery recover well.
 But this surgery has serious risks during surgery and soon after surgery.

-About 4 to 8 out of 100 people die during surgery or within 30 days.footnote 1 Your risk may be lower depending on your health before surgery and where the aneurysm is located.
+About 5 out of 100 people die during surgery or within 30 days.footnote 1 This risk may depend on your health before surgery and where the aneurysm is located.

-Problems during the surgery happen to about 10 to 30 out of 100 people.footnote 1 These complications include problems with the heart, kidneys, or lungs.
+About 9 to 17 out of 100 people have complications during the surgery or within 30 days.footnote 2 These complications include problems with the heart, kidneys, or lungs.

-Complications after the surgery include bleeding, infection, colon problems, erection problems, and problems with the repaired aneurysm.
+Complications after the surgery include bleeding, infection, colon problems, and problems with the repaired aneurysm.

 What To Think About